 Prior to 2006, initiatives to link researchers with PPA management lacked regional focus and did not facilitate ongoing communication between stakeholders.
-As a result, there was a need for a mechanism to facilitate collaboration between research and management initatives.
-In 1998 and 2001, the provinces of Ontario and Manitoba respectively, addressed this same need by establishing protected areas research forums (PRFOntario, PPARFManitoba).
-During the spring of 2005, representatives from major academic institutions in BC and provincial and federal parks agencies met in Victoria to propose a similar provincial forum modeled after the Ontario and Manitoba PPAR forums.
+As a result, there was a need for a mechanism to facilitate collaboration between research and management initiatives.
+In 1998 and 2001, the provinces of Ontario and Manitoba respectively addressed this same need by establishing protected areas research forums (PRFOntario, PPARFManitoba).
+During the spring of 2005, representatives from major academic institutions in BC and provincial and federal parks agencies met in Victoria to propose a similar provincial forum modelled after the Ontario and Manitoba PPAR forums.

 This initial meeting led to the fruition of the British Columbia Parks and Protected Areas Research Forum (BCPARF) with the University of Northern British Columbia acting as the forum’s initial host and Pamela Wright, Associate Professor in the Outdoor Recreation and Tourism program, served as the forum’s founding chair.
 Today BCPARF is co-chaired by Tory Stevens, Protected Areas Ecologist for BC Parks and Pam Wright/UNBC.

 The goal of the forum is not to conduct research itself but to facilitate research and its application to parks and protected areas management.

 Currently, BCPARF is governed loosely by a keen group of protected area agency and university representatives and centred largely around the conference organizing committee, with BC Parks taking a key leadership role.